(WHM >> Home >> Server Configuration >> Server Profile)

 The Server Profile interface

-Use the Server Profile interface to select a profile that you want to configure for your server.
-A star () icon designates the server's current profile configuration.
-Click the information ( ) icon next to the profile's description to display which roles that profile affects.
+Use this interface to select a server profile.
+The star icon () represents the server's current profile.
+You can click the info icon ( ) by a profile's description to display which roles that profile affects.

-- We do not recommend that you use experimental (Server Profiles Roadmap documentation. ) profiles on production environments.
-For more information about the development status for Experimental profiles, read our
+- We do not recommend using experimental profiles on production environments.
+For the development status of server profiles, read our Server Profiles Roadmap documentation.

-You can select from the following profile options:
+You can select from the following server profiles:

 |Profile||Description||Enabled Roles||Disabled Roles||Optional Roles|